marco-prontera/vite-plugin-css-injected-by-js/README.md

     ]
 }
 ```

-This approach should be sufficient unless you are using custom injection code to insert styles where needed.
+This approach should serve its purpose effectively unless you're employing custom injection code to insert styles where
-Since the dev environment involve the concept of "update" the style in the DOM this plugin need at least the code that remove from the DOM the injected style.
+necessary.
+Since the development environment involves the concept of "updating" styles in the Document Object Model (
-Because of all of this, **if you are using custom injection code (by using `injectCode` or `injectCodeFunction`)**, this plugin can't know how to delete the style you injected.
+DOM), this plugin requires code to remove the injected style from the DOM.

+Due to these factors, if you're utilizing custom injection code (via `injectCode` or `injectCodeFunction`), the plugin
-So all you need to do is configure one of `removeStyleCode`, `removeStyleCodeFunction` inside the dev object showed above.
+cannot automatically discern how to delete the injected style.
+Therefore, all you need to do is configure
+either `removeStyleCode` or `removeStyleCodeFunction` within the `dev` object as demonstrated above.

-**NOTE:** The `injectCode` and `injectCodeFunction` parameters now also include the `attributes`, and in dev mode, the attributes object encompasses the `data-vite-dev-id` as well.
-Refer to the `injectCodeFunction` example below for further details.
+**NOTE:** The `injectCode` and `injectCodeFunction` parameters now also include the `attributes`, and in `dev` mode,
+the `attributes` object encompasses the `data-vite-dev-id` as well.
+Refer to the `injectCodeFunction` example below for
+further details.

 #### injectCode (function)

 You can provide also a function for `injectCode` param to customize the injection code used.
-The `injectCode` callback must return a `string` (with valid JS code) and it's called with two arguments:
+The `injectCode` callback
+must return a `string` (with valid JS code) and it's called with two arguments:

 - cssCode (the `string` that contains all the css code that need to be injected via JavaScript)
-- options (an object with `styleId`, `useStrictCSP` and `attributes` the last is an object that represent the attributes of the style element that should have)
+- options (an object with `styleId`, `useStrictCSP` and `attributes` the last is an object that represent the attributes
+  of the style element that should have)

 This is an example:

 ```ts
 import cssInjectedByJsPlugin from 'vite-plugin-css-injected-by-js'